tomdrewes/ion-md-input/README.md

-Version 0.0.2
+Version 1.0.5

 # ion-md-input
-A material design inspired text input for Ionic Framework
+A material design inspired text input for Ionic Framework - forked to update the CSS state when the input value is changed programmatically.

 ## Usage
 ```